matzew/aerogear-ios/API.md

     // fetch the first page
     [cars readWithParams:@{@"color" : @"black", @"offset" : @"0", @"limit" : @1} success:^(id responseObject) {
-        pagedResultSet = responseObject;  // page 1
+        pagedResultSet = responseObject;

+        // do something

     } failure:^(NSError *error) {
-        [self setFinishRunLoop:YES];
+        //handle error
     }];

 ## Move Forward in the result set

 To move forward in the result set, you simple call _next_ on the _pagedResultSet_ :

     // move to the next page
     [pagedResultSet next:^(id responseObject) {
-    // do something with the result
+        // do something

     } failure:^(NSError *error) {
+        // handle error
     }];

 ## Move Backwards in the result set

 To move backwards in the result set, you simple call _previous_ on the _pagedResultSet_ :

     [pagedResultSet previous:^(id responseObject) {
-    // do something with the result
+        // do something

     } failure:^(NSError *error) {
+        // handle error
     }];

 ## Exception cases

 Moving beyond last or first page is left on the behaviour of the specific server implementation, that is the library will not treat it differently.
-Some servers can throw an error (like Twitter or AGController does) by respondng with an http error response, or simply they return an empty list.
+Some servers can throw an error (like Twitter or AeroGear Controller does) by respondng with an http error response, or simply return an empty list.
 The user is responsible to cater for exception cases like this.

 AGDataManager
 =============